adityayadav76/the-first-quantum-cryptography-benchmarks/README.md

 ## About

 TFQCB is a Quantum Cryptography Benchmark created by [Automatski](https://automatski.com).
-It is a part of a larger suite of benchmarks used by Automatski to benchmark its Quantum Computers, which have not been released publicly till now.
-These Benchmarks are used to verify whether Automatski' Quantum Computers work perfectly after every engineering cycle, changes and upgrades.
+It is part of a larger suite of benchmarks used by Automatski to evaluate its quantum computers, which have not yet been released publicly.
+These benchmarks are used to validate correct operation after each engineering cycle, including changes and upgrades.

 ### Intellectual Property
-All Rights Reserved By Automatski for its parts of the code.
-Rights to the original work is retained by the original vendors/authors who created the code.
+All rights are reserved by Automatski for Automatski-authored components of this codebase.
+Rights to third-party or upstream components remain with their respective original authors and licensors.

-### Warning!
+### Notice!
-These are classified projects.
-And these benchmarks could have been delay-released by "upto" 5 years.
+This repository contains material that may have been held back from release for up to five years.

 ## Installation

 TFQCB requires Python v3.11+ to run.

-Install the dependencies.
+Install dependencies:

 ```sh
 pip install requests numpy qiskit==1.4.2 qiskit-aer qiskit-algorithms